9 “A” Standard Extension for Atomic Instructions, Version 2.1

 H executes a branch or jump that exits the constrained LR/SC loop.

 The atomic memory operation (AMO) instructions perform read-modify-write operations for multiprocessor synchronization and are encoded with an R-type instruction format.
-These AMO instructions atomically load a data value from the address in rs1, place the value into register rd, apply a binary operator to the loaded value and the original value in rs2, then store the result back to the address in rs1.
+These AMO instructions atomically load a data value from the address in rs1, place the value into register rd, apply a binary operator to the loaded value and the original value in rs2, then store the result back to the original address in rs1.
 AMOs can either operate on 64-bit (RV64 only) or 32-bit words in memory.
-For RV64, 32-bit AMOs always sign-extend the value placed in rd.
+For RV64, 32-bit AMOs always sign-extend the value placed in rd, and ignore the upper 32 bits of the original value of rs2.

 For AMOs, the A extension requires that the address held in rs1 be naturally aligned to the size of the operand (i.e., eight-byte aligned for 64-bit words and four-byte aligned for 32-bit words).
 If the address is not naturally aligned, an address-misaligned exception or an access-fault exception will be generated.
 The access-fault exception can be generated for a memory access that would otherwise be able to complete except for the misalignment, if the misaligned access should not be emulated.
 The “Zam” extension, described in Chapter [sec:zam], relaxes this requirement and specifies the semantics of misaligned AMOs.